 15 Efforts to Increase First Time Visitors in the small church

-The pastors were surveyed as to their intentional efforts that seemed fruitful to reach new people and increase the retention of first time church visitors.
+He wanted to learn which efforts seemed fruitful to reach new people and increase the retention of first time church visitors.

 - Emphasis on Invite a Friend